OuhscBbmc/RedcapExamplesAndPatterns/DocumentationGlobal/ResourcesInstallation.md

 ### Ubuntu

-Ubuntu desktop 17.04 follows [these instructions](https://askubuntu.com/a/862520/153921) for the R and RStudio and required these debian packages to be installed before the R packages.
+Ubuntu desktop 19.04 follows [these instructions](https://askubuntu.com/a/862520/153921) for the R and RStudio and required these debian packages to be installed before the R packages.
+The `--yes` option avoids manual confirmation for each line, so you can copy & paste this into the terminal.

   ```sh
   # Git